A Novel Framework for Uncertainty-Driven Adaptive Exploration: Experimental Evaluation

-In addition, our results show that ADEU combined with $\lambda Q_\text{std}(s, \pi(s))$ outperforms most, if not all, of its opponents in the highly challenging Ant, Humanoid, and Humanoid Standup environments.
-That indicates that this mechanism tracks uncertainty more efficiently in larger environments.
+In addition, our results show that ADEU with $\lambda Q_\text{std}(s, \pi(s))$ outperforms most of its opponents in the three aforementioned highly challenging environments.
+This indicates this mechanism tracks uncertainty more efficiently in larger environments.

 \paragraph{ADEU is a `plug-and-play' adaptive exploration framework:} As seen in our experiments, ADEU can incorporate any uncertainty-measuring mechanism of choice.
 Of course, as also discussed above, not all uncertainty-measuring mechanisms are created equal.
-Notice, e.g., that the {\em naive} instance of TD3+ADEU, {\em TD3+ADEU with $f(s)=c$}, is outperformed by at least one other ADEU instance in each domain.
-This indicates that the efficiency of ADEU depends on the efficiency of the uncertainty mechanism.
-Seen otherwise, the choice of an appropriate uncertainty-measuring mechanism for use in the ADEU framework, promises the improvement of performance in the domain of interest.
+Notice, e.g., that the {\em naive} instance of {\em TD3+ADEU with $f(s)=c$} is outperformed by at least one other ADEU instance in each domain.
+This indicates that ADEU efficiency depends on the efficiency of the uncertainty mechanism.
+Seen otherwise, the choice of an appropriate uncertainty-measuring mechanism for use in ADEU, promises the improvement of performance in the domain of interest. \paragraph{Results in the DeepSea domain:} We also employed ADEU in DeepSea, in order to put the agent's ability for deep exploration to an arduous test.
+Specifially, we tested the emulation of~\citet{dabney2021ez_greedy} from the ADEU framework, hereafter referred to as $\epsilon$z-adeu, in this demanding domain.
+Figure~\ref{fig:deepsea_results} shows the timesteps required for an algorithm to solve (i.e., find the tressure) a DeepSea domain with a $N\times N$ grid.
+The $x$-axis of that figure shows the different values of $N$ while the $y$-axis shows the aforementioned timesteps.

+As seen in Figure~\ref{fig:deepsea_results}, $\epsilon$z-adeu achieves better performance in terms of scalability in the DeepSea domain.
+Specifically, $\epsilon$z-adeu {\em solves} the DeepSea domain for $N\approx 80$ when its best opponents struggle even for $N > 60$.
+We should also highlight that both the BDQN and UCB opponents were built on top of an ensemble of DQNs---an architecture that promotes Deep Exploration---{\em in contrast} to $\epsilon$z-adeu, which was built on top of a DQN.

+It is clear from our experiments that ADEU, paired with efficient uncertainty-measuring mechanisms, can be utilized for both demanding control tasks and domains requiring deep exploration.